My Heart Belongs to the Dogs: Volunteering with Soi Dog in Phuket

 A Sweet Hurt Angel

 The sweet senior in the first photo stole my heart immediately.
-His gentle face, those soulful eyes (one with a little injury that we were treating), and the way he looked up at me as I stroked his cheek… I could have sat there with him all day.
+His gentle face, and the way he looked up at me as I stroked his cheek… I could have sat there with him all day.
 He reminded me that every dog, no matter their age or condition, deserves tenderness and respect.

 Sunstreaker